 First up, I was meant to be taking a 4.25 hour train trip from Banyuwangi (where the ferry from Bali disembarks) to Probolinggo, before visiting Mt Bromo without a tour.
 Unfortunately, my experience didn’t get off to the best start, with the train cancelled due to flooding further down the line.
 The customer service agent at the train station seemed very apologetic, providing instructions on a later alternative train from which I could transfer to a bus.
 In an attempt to get to Probolinggo as early as possible, I instead took a bus the whole way.
 It turned out to be a very crowded and slow experience, getting me there no earlier than if I’d taken the later train.
 Lesson learnt?
 Long distance buses in Indonesia are to be avoided!

 My later train trips both went to plan.
-After taking a bus for the short trip from Probolinggo to Malang, I then took a 7 hour train trip from Malang to Yogyakarta (home to the beautiful Borobudur and Prambanan temples).
+After taking a bus for the short trip from Probolinggo to Malang, I then took a 7 hour train trip from Malang to Yogyakarta (home to the beautiful Borobudur and Prambanan temples, plus some great street art).
 After a few days in Yogyakarta, I then continued my train journey from Yogyakarta to Jakarta (about 7.5 hours).

 Waiting for the train in Malang, I got to wait in an AC Executive waiting room.
 The former train arrived exactly on time, while the latter was only 15 minutes late, both far more punctual than most buses would have been.
 Meanwhile, I was reclined in comfort, either reading, writing, taking a nap or just watching the scenery pass by: a mixture of verdant farm fields, small towns and clusters of houses, and mountains rising in the distant.